eantoranz/difflame/README.txt

 options:
     --color/--no-color: output with/without color
-        if user doesn't specify --color/--no-color options (directly or through --diff-param) then output will use color if process is connected to a terminal
+        if user doesn't specify --color/--no-color options then output will use color if process is connected to a terminal

     -w: skip space changes (both in diff and blame)